-Over Seventy-Seven Years Of History
+Over Eighty Years of History

 Any company with a record of longevity like the Phillipsburg Memorial Company certainly should have experienced a number of major changes in its operation over the years.
 The difference in our case is the age-old adage that the more things change, the more they seen to remain the same.
-While most manufacturers have become more and more involved with hi-tech development, sophisticated production techniques and modern marketing approaches, we on the other-hand, may have made some major manufacturing changes, but we haven’t changed our marketing philosophy in over three quarters of a century.
+While most manufacturers have become more and more involved with hi-tech development, sophisticated production techniques and modern marketing approaches, we on the other hand, may have made some major manufacturing changes, but we haven’t changed our marketing philosophy in over three-quarters of a century.
 This paradox is just one of the many reasons why ours is truly a unique business.

 The Ehrhardt family business started in 1939 when Friend W. Ehrhardt, after having been employed by the company as a part-time salesman since 1926, purchased Jacob Schwar’s & Son Monuments, which had already been part of the Phillipsburg community since the late 1800’s.
 (Although undocumented, some local history buffs believe the monument company may have had an owner even prior to Schwar).
 The Schwar’s company was originally located near the railroad yard on South Main Street, which made incoming shipments of granite from Vermont a relatively easy process.